 This product is unlikely to be suitable for a consumer seeking capital preservation or income.
 This product is also unlikely to be suitable for consumers seeking a core or standalone solution with a low risk and return profile or a short investment timeframe.

 To outperform the MSCI Emerging Markets (Net Dividends Reinvested) Index after fees over the long term.

 The benefits of investing in the Fund include:

 It is important to understand the risks associated with investing in the Fund.
 Schroders actively re-assesses and manages risk at every stage of the investment process.

-The main risks specifically with investing in this strategy are market risk, equities risk, emerging markets risk, derivatives risk and risks associated with international investing such as movements in exchange rates.
+The above list of risks is not conclusive.
 For further details about the risks of investing in this strategy please refer to the Fund offer document.

 Wholesale class - $20,000